josue-rojas/josuerojasrojas.github.io-old/README.md

   - scrape preview image link (after you add them)
   - ~~get project link if there is one~~
   - get commits from this project (will be on readme or some other link rendered somewhere else)
+  - might change boxes to a bit lighter color like #100f10
+- test
+  - display flex should have prefix???
+    - test in different browsers or online if prefix is needed
 ### Resource i used (websites and stuff)
 (there might have been more but sometimes i do not keep track of everything)
 - [important to know how to use](http://google.com/)